 Don’t forget to eat your lunch and take a few breaks throughout the day.
 Get up and walk around a bit so you don’t cease up.
 Working at a new desk / table / chair can be hard on your body and you want to make sure to take care of yourself.
 Stretch your arms and legs throughout the day by walking down the hall or into another room.
 At lunch time, make sure to not only eat your lunch, but also get up and move around.
 Chat with some friends or coworkers about non-work topics and enjoy yourself.
 In this crazy pandemic we are all facing right now, it is good to take a little time for yourself throughout your day and smile.

 Unless you are used to working hours of overtime, make sure to stop working once your regular workday ends.
 It can very easy to want to continue to work and just get 1 more thing done because you don’t have to worry about your commute home.
 Remember the whole work-life balance?
 This is where it comes into play.
 It is definitely harmless to stay a few minutes after work to get something done but don’t continue to work until its bed time.
-If you work a job with set hours, it might even be a good idea to set an alarm for your start and end time.
+If your job has set hours, it might even be a good idea to set an alarm for your start and end time.

 With your full size kitchen within walking distance, it can be easy to want to cook yourself a gourmet breakfast or lunch.
 Though this isn’t the end of the world, it might be best to try to stick to easy breakfasts and cooking your lunch the night before (leftovers are always great!).
 Extravagant meals take up a lot of your time which would normally be productive time.
 You don’t want to take up this precious time during your day when you should really be working instead.
 Try cooking yourself a nice meal the night before so you have an easy lunch during your workday and you don’t have to stray away from your tasks at hand.